Yuglut/WhoSGlAd-python/README.md

 ```

 This is the WhoSGlAd method (Farnir et al. 2019) implemented in python.

+## Usage
-The WhoSGlAd module can be run as is from tthe terminal or imported to
+The WhoSGlAd module can be run as is from the terminal or imported to
 be used by an external script.
 When executing from the terminal, the
 frequency file to analyse must be supplied as an argument:
-./WhoSGlAd.py <freqfile>
+`./WhoSGlAd.py <freqfile>`

 ## Description of the files:

 #### **WhoSGlAd.py**: Main code
 The WhoSGlAd.py script automatically adjusts both the helium and base of
 the convection zone glitches, simultaneously with the smooth
 contribution to the oscillation spectrum.

 Two plots are produced:
 - <prefix>-echelle.pdf: The echelle diagram (nu vs nu%Delta nu) for both
   fitted and reference data. <prefix> being the prefix of the input
   frequency file.
 - <prefix>-glitch.pdf: The extracted glitch from the reference data and
   a 'continuous' representation of the fitted glitch functions. <prefix>
   being the prefix of the input frequency file.

 Two output text files are also produced:
 - <prefix>-fit.txt: The fitted and reference frequencies. <prefix> being
   the prefix of the input frequency file.